knoxjeffrey/knoxjeffrey.github.io/_posts/2015-03-17-course-three-week-five-heroku-background-job.markdown

 ## Puma

-The problem with the default Rails server is that it can only handle one request at a time.
-The Puma web server is a way to start multiple instances of the Rails server.
+The problem with the default Rails server is that it can only process one request at a time.
+The Puma web server offers a big advantage in that it allows for processing of concurrent requests.
 You can follow the guide [here](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server) but I'll go through the steps below.
 The documentation for the Tealeaf Academy course suggested using the Unicorn web servers but the [docs on Heroku](https://devcenter.heroku.com/articles/rails-unicorn) suggested using Puma to prevent against a slow client attack.
 Not a big issue for my coursework application but thought I'd try using Puma anyway.

+The other big difference between Puma and Unicorn is that Puma also uses threads in addition to worker processes.
+This simply means that Unicorn can handle multiple processes with its workers but each process can only handle one request at a time.
+When it's finished, the worker is added back into the pool of workers that are available to handle another incoming request.
+Puma has the advantage of also having multiple workers but because it allows for multi-threading it means that each of those worker processes can concurrently handle multiple requests simultaneously.
+This will make more use of the available CPU.

+One thing to keep in mind is that you can only utilize threads in Puma if the entire code-base is thread-safe, otherwise Puma is still fine to use but you should only utilize the worker processes.
+Your code is thread safe if it only manipulates shared data structures in a manner that guarantees safe execution by multiple threads at the same time.

 Adding Puma to the web server is simple, just add the gem to the Gemfile: